 Meanwhile, economic stress is mounting at home.
 Labor costs are surging as the supply of young, capable factory workers wanes and living conditions rise along with expectations of better wages.
 Cheap and abundant credit has driven over-investment and pushed up real-estate prices to levels many families can’t afford, adding to social tensions and possibly setting the country up for a bust.
 China’s approach to managing its exchange rate is fueling inflation, which government figures put at 6.2 percent in August.

 Chinese officials are well aware of the problems their country faces.
-As Premier Wen Jiabao famously put it back in 2007, the country’s growth is “unstable, unbalanced, uncoordinated and unsustainable.”
+As Premier Wen Jiabao famously back in 2007, the country’s growth is “unstable, unbalanced, uncoordinated and unsustainable.”

 The government’s aim, as laid out in its latest five-year plan, is to move away from reliance on exports and spur Chinese consumers to spend more -- an outcome that would benefit the entire global economy by boosting China’s demand for other countries’ goods and easing the trade imbalances that have contributed to the developed world’s debt troubles.